Wolfenswan/c64game-exercise/Readme.md

 # Unnamed C64-Game Reproduction #

 I needed a learning project where I wasn't working alongside a tutorial and also could forego graphical and sound design (mostly).
-I decided on reproducing the mechanics of an old c64 game ([Atari's Mario Bros](https://www.c64-wiki.com/wiki/Mario_Bros_(Atari)) for the C64) purely by observing its gameplay and mechanics.
+I decided on reproducing the mechanics of an old c64 game ([Atari's Mario Bros](https://www.c64-wiki.com/wiki/Mario_Bros_(Atari))), without looking at its code and only through observation of its gameplay and mechanics.

 I do not intent to release this to the public (via itch etc) and probably won't add much graphic or sound fidelity to speak of.